zhanghaoyang0/DGAT-onco/README.md

 # DiffMut-W
 DiffMut-W was designed to detect oncogenes by comparing the mutaitonal profile between cancer population and natural population.

-The method is still on progress, please send comments and feedback to zhanghaoyang0@hotmail.com
+The method is still on progress, please send comments and feedbacks to zhanghaoyang0@hotmail.com

 # Requirements
 operation system: Unix/Linux

 python 3 (with os, sys, numpy, pandas, math packagegs installed)

 # Data preparation